How to Calculate Your BMI and Achieve a Healthy Weight

 How to Calculate Your BMI

-Weigh yourself in kilograms and divide that number by the square of your height in meters.
+Weigh yourself in kilograms (or pounds) and divide that number by the square of your height in meters (or feet).
 Then, use that number to determine where you fit in the health categories: underweight, normal, overweight or obese.

 What Is a Healthy BMI?